mxmauro/mxlib/doc/code-issues.rst

 * ``duk_small_uint_fast_t``: same but unsigned.

-Exact 32-bit types are needed in some cases e.g. for Ecmascript semantics and or guaranteeing portable overflow / underflow handling.
+Exact 32-bit types are needed in some cases e.g. for ECMAScript semantics and or guaranteeing portable overflow / underflow handling.
 Also, 64-bit arithmetic emulation (implemented on 32 bit types) relies on exact unsigned overflows / underflows.
 The wrapped C99 types are used in these cases.